In This Article

 - Weleda Cellulite Body Oil may be able to reduce the appearance of cellulite in the user’s skin

-What are the Disadvantages of Weleda Cellulite Body Oil?
+What are the Cons of Weleda Cellulite Body Oil?

 - This product might apply to the skin in a greasy or lingering manner